 The following sections provide an overview of the study design and the underlying methodology used to determine the various rankings.
 First, the new implemented features and changes in this year's edition will be described.
-Second, the general approach is outlined in chapter 2.2, followed by a description of the role of the Global Expert Board and the approach that was used to both a create specialized hospital list and the Global Top 200 list.
+Second, the general approach is outlined in chapter 2.2, followed by a description of the role of the global board of medical experts (chapter 2.3), the scoring model (2.4) and the approaches that were used to create a specialized hospital list and the Global Top 250 list.
 These approaches differ from the overall study design and are therefore described separately in chapters 2.5 and 2.6.
 This section is followed by a more in-depth description of specific rankings in chapter 3.

-2.1 New features and changes in the 2021 edition
+2.1 New features and changes in the 2023 edition

-The following list provides a brief overview of all major changes in this year's edition compared to the World's Best Hospitals 2020 ranking:
+The following list provides a brief overview of all major changes in this year's edition compared to the World's Best Hospitals 2022 ranking:

-- Featuring four new countries Austria, Belgium, Mexico and Poland: One main goal of this project is to increase the global coverage each year in order to provide the reader with the most comprehensive ranking of the World's Best Hospitals.
-The four additional countries were primarily chosen based on data availability and comparability of health care systems (see chapter 3 - Specific Methodology). - Introducing a Patient Reported Outcome Measures (PROMs) survey: In 2020, Newsweek and Statista reached out to Hospitals and conducted a survey about
+- PROMs implementation survey: For the first time, Statista and Newsweek surveyed hospitals regarding their PROMs implementation status.
+Results from this survey were included in the scoring process of the ranking. - Featuring one new country: Taiwan.
+One main goal of this project is to increase the global coverage each year to provide the reader with the most comprehensive ranking of the World's Best Hospitals.
+The additional country was primarily chosen based on data availability and comparability of health care systems (see chapter 3 - Country Specific Methodology).